elastic/apm-nodejs-http-client/README.md

   sent to the APM Server should be written.
 The data will be in ndjson format and will be uncompressed

+### Event: `config`

+Emitted every time a change to the agent config is pulled from the APM Server.
+The listener is passed the updated config options as a key/value object.

+Each key is the lowercase version of the environment variable, without the `ELASTIC_APM_` prefix, e.g. `transaction_sample_rate` instead of `ELASTIC_APM_TRANSACTION_SAMPLE_RATE`.

 ### Event: `close`

 The `close` event is emitted when the client and any of its underlying